synle/react-dialog-mui/README.md

 }
 ```

+#### Additional Samples:

+For more code samples, you can find them in the Storybook examples located here: https://github.com/synle/react-mui-action-dialog/tree/main/src/stories

 ## Future Plans

 - [ ] Set up CI/CD pipeline to release this as an official npm package.
 - [ ] Enhance the dismiss dialog API for easy dismissal of custom dialog content.
 - [ ] Implement support for multi-select in the choice dialog.